Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ## 4. The Interface Library
  Go to your `interface.sw` contract file.
 Here, you will create your `DaoVoting` abi.
-The file will also have the `Info` contract ABI that provides methods to query information about the Dao.
+The file will also have the `Info` contract ABI that provides methods to query information about the DAO.

 Copy and add the code below in your `interface.sw` contract file.